Same old Browns? Hardly. Cleveland drills Steelers 48-37

 PITTSBURGH (AP) — So much for the weight of history.
 Or practicing.
 Or having your head coach on the sideline.
-Or your emotional leader on the field.
+Or an emotional leader on the field.

+The Cleveland Browns overcame all of it.
+The burden of carrying the mantle of a franchise that’s long been a punchline.
+A schedule ravaged by a COVID-19 outbreak.
+A rival that for years has treated them like a harmless little brother.
-The Cleveland Browns overcame all of it, dismantling the Pittsburgh Steelers 48-37 in the wild-card round Sunday night.

-It’s the franchise’s first postseason victory in more than a quarter century and earned Cleveland a trip to Kansas City next Sunday to face the defending Super Bowl champion Chiefs.
+The Browns dismantled the Pittsburgh Steelers 48-37 in the wild-card round Sunday night, picking up the franchise’s first postseason victory in more than a quarter-century and earning a trip to Kansas City next Sunday to face the defending Super Bowl champions.

+“We believe in the people in the room no matter what’s going on,” quarterback Baker Mayfield said.
+“We knew that everybody was counting us out.
+There was no extra pressure or anything.
+No one believed in us besides us.”

 Playing with first-year head coach Kevin Stefanski, Pro Bowl guard Joel Bitonio and top cornerback Denzel Ward back in Cleveland after all tested positive for COVID-19, Cleveland (12-5) raced to the biggest first half by a road team in NFL playoff history then held on.

-“We believed,” quarterback Baker Mayfield said.
-“People on the outside don’t matter to us.
-It’s on the inside and we believed the whole time, and that’s all that matters.”

-Mayfield threw for 263 yards and three touchdowns, including a screen pass that Nick Chubb turned into a 40-yard score that halted Pittsburgh’s momentum after the Steelers had pulled within 12.
-Kareem Hunt added 48 yards and two touchdowns on the ground while Cleveland’s defense forced five turnovers to hand the Steelers (12-5) a staggering loss.
+Mayfield threw for 263 yards and three touchdowns, including a screen pass that Nick Chubb turned into a 40-yard score that halted Pittsburgh’s momentum after the Steelers pulled within 12.
+Kareem Hunt added 48 yards and two TDs on the ground while Cleveland’s defense forced five turnovers to hand the Steelers (12-5) a staggering loss.

 The victory was the Browns’ first postseason triumph of any kind since beating New England on New Year’s Day 1995 — three months before Mayfield was born — and their first playoff win on the road since Dec.
 28, 1969.

+The significance wasn’t lost on special teams coordinator Mike Priefer, a Cleveland native who found himself filling in when Stefanski tested positive for COVID-19.

+“I grew up (a Browns fan), so I know what this means,” Priefer said.

-They did it despite practicing just once over the last two weeks and having lost 17 straight at Heinz Field.
-They did it with efficiency and a little bit of swagger.
-And they did it with special teams coordinator Mike Priefer — a Cleveland native — filling in for Stefanski and with offensive coordinator Alex Van Pelt — who played collegiately at Pitt — taking over the play-calling duties.
+Cleveland did it despite practicing just once over the last two weeks and having lost 17 straight at Heinz Field.
+The Browns did it with efficiency and swagger.
+And they did it with Priefer at the controls and offensive coordinator Alex Van Pelt taking over the play-calling duties as Stefanski watched in his basement back in Ohio.

 “We have a resilient team,” Mayfield said.
 “Defense played great in the first half and we kind of stalled out and let them climb back in the game, but that’s a great team win right there — guys stepping up all over the board.
 I’m proud of these guys.”

+“I don’t have any magical answers,” Roethlisberger said.
+“We just didn’t put it together.
+Tonight, the glaring issues is we turned the ball over.”

-The 48 points were the most the Steelers have given up in the playoffs, surpassing the 45 they gave up to Jacksonville in the 2017 playoffs.
+And over.
+And over.
+And the NFL’s third-ranked defense could do little to stem the tide.
+The Steelers led the NFL in sacks but failed to get to Mayfield.
+Cleveland’s 48 points were the most Pittsburgh has given up in the playoffs, surpassing the 45 to Jacksonville in the 2017 playoffs.

-Pittsburgh’s problems started on the first play from scrimmage when center Maurkice Pouncey’s snap sailed by Roethlisberger all the way to the end zone.
+Pittsburgh’s problems started on the first play from scrimmage when center Maurkice Pouncey’s snap sailed by Roethlisberger into the end zone.
 Cleveland’s Karl Joseph fell on it for a touchdown.
-The miscues were just starting.
 Roethlisberger threw three first-half interceptions, two of which led directly to Browns scores.

 By the time the Steelers found their footing, they were down 28-0.
 Even when they did get it going on a 1-yard touchdown run by James Conner with 1:44 to go in the half, the Browns stormed right back.
-Mayfield capped a cathartic opening half with a masterful 64-yard drive that ended with a 7-yard toss to Austin Hooper that put Cleveland up 35-7 at the break.
+Mayfield capped a cathartic opening half with a masterful 64-yard drive that ended with a 7-yard toss to Austin Hooper with 34 seconds remaining.
+Pittsburgh countered with a field goal in the closing seconds but trailed 35-10 at the break.

-Pittsburgh — much as it did in its last playoff appearance three years ago, an upset defeat at home to Jacksonville — tried to claw back in it.
+Pittsburgh tried to claw back in it.
 The Steelers pulled within 35-23 at the end of the third quarter.
-Facing fourth-and-1 at the Pittsburgh 46, Steelers coach Mike Tomlin opted to punt.
+Facing fourth-and-1 at the Pittsburgh 46 on the first play of the fourth, Tomlin opted to punt.

+“I wanted to pin them down and maybe provide a short field for their offense,” Tomlin said.
+“I just wanted to keep the momentum going in terms of field positioning.”

 It didn’t work out.
 The kick bounced into the end zone for a touchback and Mayfield calmly took Cleveland 80 yards in six plays.
 The sideline erupted as Chubb streaked into the end zone.

 So much for the Browns being the Browns, a winking assessment Steelers wide receiver JuJu Smith-Schuster made about Cleveland in the middle of the week.
-Regardless of the intent — Smith-Schuster’s teammates insisted he was kidding — Mayfield and All-Pro defensive end Myles Garrett took it to heart.
+Regardless of the intent — Smith-Schuster said after the game he didn’t regret it — Mayfield and All-Pro defensive end Myles Garrett took it to heart.

-Then, in front of a mostly empty stadium and a national audience so accustomed to seeing them stumble, the Browns took out their frustration.
+Then, in front of a mostly empty stadium and a national audience so accustomed to seeing them stumble, the Browns, who didn’t win a game in Garrett’s first season, took out their frustration by landing one haymaker after another.

+“We’re the Cleveland Browns,” Garrett said with a smirk.
+“Same old Cleveland Browns.”

 INJURIES

-Browns: All-Pro tackle Jake Conklin was cleared to play after being listed as questionable with an “illness” on Friday.
+Browns: All-Pro tackle Jack Conklin was cleared to play after being listed as questionable with an “illness” on Friday.
 His return didn’t last long.
 He exited in the first half with a hamstring injury.
 Guard Michael Dunn, stepping in for Bitonio, left in the fourth quarter with a calf issue.

-Steelers: Rookie linebacker Alex Highsmith and defensive back Mike Hilton both sustained injuries in the second half and did not return.
+Steelers: Rookie linebacker Alex Highsmith sustained a high ankle sprain in the second half and did not return.

 UP NEXT